Akshat77O/CARBON_FOOTPRINT_API/README.md

 <img width="664" height="811" alt="image" src="https://github.com/user-attachments/assets/92250ec0-a439-434e-8de0-d755b7e074d0" />

-If you want, I can upload the provided PNGs into `assets/screenshots/` and update these paths now — tell me to proceed and I'll add them.

 ## Contributing

 Contributions are welcome.
 Please open an issue first to discuss major changes.

-## License

-Specify a license (e.g., MIT) in a LICENSE file.

 ## Contact